 Our study highlights the importance of considering dispersal syndromes (here through the competition/colonization trade-off) and the structuration of habitat fragmentation to better understand how dispersal evolves in disturbed landscapes.
 We acknowledge that our model is quite simple and can only be used to provide baseline scenarios.
 For instance, fragmentation can create changes not only in competition intensity, but also in other community aspects (eg, presence of mutualists and enemies, see Cheptou et al., 2017).
 While we simply focus on the colonization-competition trade-off, evolutionary changes can also involve other phenotypic traits.
 Colonization of empty patches, usually free of conspecifics, could for instance lead to the fast evolution of intrinsic growth rates (Williams et al., 2019).
 We hope that the results we present here will motivate efforts to better understand the multidimensionality of dispersal evolution and its implications for the future of biodiversity.

+FUNDING

+Basile Finand is founded by the ministry of higher education.

+DATA AVAIBILITY

+Model and analysis scripts are available on github: https://github.com/bfinand/Model_dispersal_evolution

+CONFLICT OF INTEREST

+The authors declare no conflict of interest.